 It is the responsibility of the local site to determine the best approach to screening which will be documented in a site specific standard operating procedure (SOP).
 For each participant, independent written informed consent for Screening will be obtained before Screening procedures are initiated.
-For each index participant, Enrollment must occur on a separate date within 30 days of the date of blood collection at the Screening visit.
-See Section 3.3 for important screening information.
+For each index participant, Enrollment must occur on a separate date within 60 days of the date of blood collection at the Screening visit.
+Sce Section 3.3 for important screening information.
 Note that all Screening procedures (including completion of the HIV testing algorithm for the Screening visit) must be completed before a participant is enrolled.
 HIV test results from both the Screening and Enrollment visit will be used to determine study eligibility.
-At least one HIV test (e.g. HIV rapid test) must be positive/reactive at the Enrollment visit for the index participant to be considered eligible for the study.
+In addition to testing for HIV infection at the Screening visit using local testing guidelines, at least one HIV test (e.g. HIV rapid test) must be positive/reactive at the Enrollment visit for the index participant to be considered eligible for the study.

-- Informed consent - Demographic information - Locator information - HIV pre-test, risk reduction, and post-test counseling - Brief assessment of injection risk behavior, substance use, substance use treatment, and ART use for eligibility - Referral to needle and syringe exchange programs (if legal and available) - Referral to substance use treatment - Referral for diagnosis and treatment of STIs, HBV, HCV and TB (as appropriate) - Brief, standardized injection and sexual transmission risk reduction counseling
+- Informed consent - Demographic information - Locator information - HIV pre-test, risk reduction, and post-test counseling - Brief assessment of injection risk behavior, substance use, substance use treatment, and ART use for eligibility - Referral to needle and syringe exchange programs (if legal and available) - Referral to substance use treatment - Referral for diagnosis and treatment of STIs, HBV, HCV and TB (as appropriate)Brief, standardized injection and sexual transmission risk reduction counseling

-• Blood collection
+Blood collection